-SubOS [22] takes a similar approach based on object labeling to restrict access to the system.
+SubOS [23] takes a similar approach based on object labeling to restrict access to the system.
 Depending on their origin, objects are assigned sub-user identifiers.
 A process that accesses an object inherits its sub-user id and corresponding restrictions.
 As a result, a process subverted by a malicious object may cause only limited damage.
 In practice, there are only a few applications that can be subverted that way and enforcing security policies for these applications is sufficient to prevent malicious data from causing damage.

-Forrest et al. analyze system call sequences to discriminate between processes [15].
-Their is extended by Hofmeyer et al. to achieve intrusion detection by recording the system calls that an application executes and comparing the recorded sequences against a database of good sequences [20].
+Forrest et al. analyze system call sequences to discriminate between processes [16].
+Their work is extended by Hofmeyer et al. to achieve intrusion detection by recording the system calls that an application executes and comparing the recorded sequences against a database of good sequences [21].
 Abnormal sequences indicate an ongoing intrusion.
-The training process that collects good system call sequences is similar to the automatic policy generation in Systrace.
-While analyzing system call sequences is an effective mechanism to detect intrusions, it does not help to prevent them.
-Recent research also shows that mimicry attacks can evade the intrusion detection system [32].
-Systrace not only detects intrusions, it can also prevent them or at least limit the damage they can cause.
+The training process that collects good system call sequences is similar to the automatic policy generation feature of Systrace.
+Wespi et al. further extend this approach by using variable-length patterns to match audit events [39].
+Although analyzing system call or audit sequences is an effective mechanism to detect intrusions, it does not help to prevent them.
+Recent research also shows that mimicry attacks can evade intrusion detection system based on system call sequences [35, 36].
+Systrace not only detects such intrusions, it can also prevent them or at least limit the damage they can cause.
 Furthermore, evasion attacks are not possible as we discuss in Section 6.